Why Did IRL Fail? A Fake-Traction Autopsy for Founders

 One principle that applies across all ad formats: match the ad to the landing page.
 The headline of your ad and the headline of your landing page should feel like a continuous sentence.
 Any disconnect between what the ad promises and what the page delivers destroys conversion rates.

 All of the tactical copywriting in this guide only works if you start with a clear message hierarchy.
+The same clarity-first rule applies to longer documents — how to write a business plan covers the structured version.
 Without it, every piece of copy you write will feel like a separate decision instead of a coherent system.

 Your message hierarchy has three levels: